 1. Reduces Chances Of High Cholesterol

 High cholesterol is a problem that plagues a vast majority of the population the world over.
 And red meat, which is abundant in saturated fat, has been repeatedly linked to high cholesterol levels.
+While high cholesterol could be the result of other factors like genetics, reducing your red meat intake is sure to help immensely in lowering the risk of high cholesterol.

 2. Lowers Heart Disease Risk